aws-samples/apprunner-python-app/README.md

 •	Fork the repository to your GitHub Account.
 •	Clone the forked repository to your IDE Environment and Navigate to the cloned directory

 •	Launch the CloudFormation stack to create the Pipeline that gets invoked when a code is committed.
 The Code Build process creates a container image and stores the artifact in ECR.
-You will have to provide the following Input parameters
+You will have to provide the following Input parameters.

-		o	BranchName: GitHub Branch Name
+		- BranchName: GitHub Branch Name
-		o	RepositoryName: GitHub Repository Name
+		- RepositoryName: GitHub Repository Name
-		o	ECRRepoName: ECR Repository Name
+		- ECRRepoName: ECR Repository Name
-		o	GitHubOAuthToken: GitHub OAuth Token to authenticate and pull the source code. o	RepoOwner: GitHub Owner Name (User Name)
+		- GitHubOAuthToken: GitHub OAuth Token to authenticate and pull the source code.
+		- RepoOwner: GitHub Owner Name (User Name)

 •	Now let’s setup the IAM Roles required for App Runner.
-App Runner uses the IAM role to interact with other AWS Services. o	Navigate the cloned repository directory o	Create an IAM Role called App-Runner-ServiceRole
+App Runner uses the IAM role to interact with other AWS Services. o	Navigate the cloned repository directory o	Create an IAM Role called App-Runner-ServiceRole and attach the policies.

 				aws iam create-role --role-name App-Runner-ServiceRole --assume-role-policy-document file://apprunner-role.json

-		o	Now attach the Policies that allow App Runner to integrate with DynamoDB and CloudWatch

 				aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess --role-name App-Runner-ServiceRole